Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bentley Park has 18 operational public transport stops, all of which are bus stops.
-These stops are served by five distinct routes that collectively facilitate 378 weekly passenger trips.
-The accessibility of these services is deemed good, with residents typically residing 311 meters from the nearest stop.
+Bentley Park has 18 active public transport stops, all of which are bus stops.
+These stops are served by five different routes that together facilitate 378 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 311 meters away from the nearest stop.
+As a predominantly residential zone, most residents commute outwards, primarily using cars (95% of trips).
+On average, there are 1.7 vehicles per dwelling, which exceeds the regional average.
+According to the 2021 Census, only 11.5% of residents work from home, potentially due to COVID-19 conditions.

 Frequently Asked Questions - Transport